Often named ‘The Golden Grouper’.

 The genus Epinephelus originates from the Greek word Epinephelos, meaning ‘cloudy.’
 The sub-family goes by the name of Epinephelinae, whilst the family is Serranidae.

 Characteristic marks of an adult Golden Grouper are the 4-5 longitudinal dark stripes found on the upper part of the body.
-These stripes are almost visible to the human eye and are good to spot in curious juvenile species.
+These stripes are almost visible to the human eye and good to spot in curious juvenile species.

 Growth and Food;

 Epinephelus costae reach a max. length of 140 cm.
 They feed on other species of smaller fish.
 Although Mollusca and crustaceans are part of the diet too if smaller fish are not available.
-Juvenile Golden Grouper are often curious and will approach scuba divers.
+Juvenile Golden Grouper are curious and will approach scuba divers.
 Reproductive or large males will act territorial towards divers.

 Golden Blotch Grouper has a total of 11 Dorsal spines, between 15-17 Dorsal soft rays and 3 Anal soft rays.
 The head shows two dark lines, one runs from the lower edge of the eye to the ventral rear edge of the interopercle.
 The other dark line comes from the dark maxillary streak to the lower edge of the preopercle.
 Their fins are darker than their bodies background colour.
 The Epinephelus has two rows of teeth in the mid-lateral part of its lower jaw.